 Environmental sensitivity mapping provides a strategic overview of the environmental, cultural and social assets in a region.
 The sensitivity mapping technique integrates numerous datasets (basemaps and shapefiles) into a single consolidated layer making use of Geographic Information System (GIS) software and analysis tools.
 Environmental sensitivity mapping is a rapid and objective method applied to identify areas which may be particularly sensitive to development based on environmental, cultural and social sensitivity weightings - which is determined by specialists input within each respective field based on aerial or ground-surveys.
 Therefore, the sensitivity mapping exercise assists in the identification of low, medium and highly sensitive areas within the study area, towards selecting the preferred location, design and layout, and process or technology alternatives for the proposed activities and infrastructure.
 This sensitivity mapping approach allows for the proposed activities to be undertaken whilst protecting identified sensitive environmental areas / features.
 Furthermore, environmental sensitivity is used to aid in decision-making during consultation processes, forming a strategic part of Environmental Assessment processes.
 Table 23 below provides a breakdown of the sensitivity rating and weightings applied to determine the sensitivity score of each aspect.
-Figure 27 presents the preliminary combined sensitivity map for the project.
-The areas of very high sensitivity are the locations of the identified SCC.
-These areas and sensitivities will be further refined in the EIA phase once further detailed assessments are completed.
+Figure 22 presents the preliminary combined sensitivity map for the project.
 This map will be updated for the EIA phase of the project once detailed specialist studies are completed.